brainsbrains/markdown-portfolio/_includes/04-lists.md

+1. this is a list
+2. this is not inportant
-Replace this with a list of your favorite things.
+  * this is a nested list
+  * it is not sorted

+  :heart: